jacob-york/Ascii-Art-Maker/README.md

 Currently includes:
 - A Graphical User Interface written in JavaFX.
-- Real-time rendering of PNGs and JPGs into Ascii Art, with adjustable resolution and the option to invert shading.
+- Fast, real-time rendering of PNGs and JPGs into Ascii Art, with adjustable resolution and the option to invert shading.

-Feature Complete (Beta) will include full support for generating images and/or *animated* ascii art from:
+Feature Complete will include full support for generating ascii art, as well as *animated* ascii art, from:
 - Desktop capture,
 - Video files,
-- A live input stream like the a webcam (real-time rendering)
+- A live input stream like a webcam (also done in real-time)